filecoin-project/specs/definitions.md

 `Height` and `round` are synonymous and used interchangeably in this spec.

-`Height` refers to the number of tickets generated between this `TipSet` and the genesis block (height 0), counting only a single ticket per TipSet.
+`Height` refers to the number of tickets generated between this `TipSet` and the genesis block (height 0), counting only the tickets of a single block per TipSet.

 If a `TipSet` contains multiple blocks, each block in the TipSet will have the same `height`.
 Put another way, there is a new `round` of leader election attempts at each `height`.
 Typically, such an attempt will find a single leader.
 If a single leader is found, that leader can generate a single block.
 If multiple leaders are found, they can each generate multiple blocks in the given round.
 If no leader is found, no block is generated (but a ticket is).